DAMON: Data Access Monitor

 Source Code

-There are several DAMON-merged Linux kernel source trees for different users.
+There are several Linux kernel source trees having DAMON for different users.
 You may pick one among those based on your needs.

 If you have interests in DAMON features under development, below trees will be appropriate.
 These trees contain latest version of DAMON which having features under development.

-For people who have interest in DAMON features under development but use LTS kernels as their baseline, there were trees that based on three latest LTS kernels.
+For people who have interest in DAMON features under development but use LTS kernels as their baseline, three were trees that based on three latest LTS kernels.

 NOTE: Below trees were continuously getting DAMON backports on latest 5.4.y, 5.10.y, and 5.15.y.
 But those are deprecated as of 2022-09-03, and therefore there will be no update to the trees.